levinboimtomer/JUST/README.md

 (WORK IN PROGRESS)
+'just' facilitates the construction and management of bash based pipelines on a cluster by
-JUST facilitates working with shell scripts by grouping commands under a task name and allowing to incrementally execute each task.
+1. grouping commands under a task name/id and
+2. easily executing tasks by scheduling them on the cluster. job dependence is supported to some extent (chains graphs only)
+3. logging STDOUT/STDERR in meaningful names.

 Usage:
-Define a sequence of indexed tasks in a file (for exampletasks.just):
+Define a sequence of indexed tasks in a file (here named 'tasks.just'):

 <pre>
 1:task1:{{